 Played the usual mediocre/crappy games as a kid.
 Discovered 'Go' in the early nineties and loved it, but didn't find players among friends.
 I think Go is a great game although I still suck at it.

 Got a pack of Magic around '94 but again nobody to play it with.
 Discovered Settlers of Catan in 1997 and liked it a lot.
 I loved the "but I almost won too" feel when becoming second or third as opposed to the traditional "I lost" feel most games had.
 Started a little game group with friends, got El Grande, La Citta and picked up more games occasionally.
 My collection grew slow but steady.
 Mostly 'euro'games.

 Discovered the Geek Dec.
 '06 while searching for new games.
 Got bitten by the bug.
+Found out about Spiel at Essen.
 My collection grew like a rabbit family, free shelf space in my living room got absent after getting about 100 games every year in 2007 to 2009.
 I became a BoardGameJunkie.

 I feel I have quite a nice collection now, with almost all the grails I want.
 I think more than 500 games is quite enough, so my strategy is only get different or really great games while trying to get rid of some less loved games, since my taste in games have shifted over the past years.

 I currently like games with real interaction, and I don't like a 'pasted on' theme if it's not an abstract.
 So I got rid of most of my Knizia's, and I haven't found a Feld game I really enjoy.

 I love tough gamer games with rich themes and loads of interaction.
-I'd rather play one good long game than 4 average shorter games.
-Getting them on the tabel is another thing.
+Personally I'd rather play one good long game than 4 average shorter games, but getting them on the tabel is another thing.
 Fortunately I like short fun games, quirky themes and dexterity games as well.